 Regular physical therapy treatment can benefit many conditions, including back and neck pain, arthritis, balance issues, and sprains or strains.
 Another typical role of physical therapy is post-surgical rehabilitation, essential for improving outcomes after a surgery such as a total joint replacement.

-In most cases, your doctor will refer you to a physical therapist if you are dealing with a muscle, bone, or joint problem that may respond better to physical therapy treatments than medications or surgery.
+In most cases, your doctor will refer you to a physical therapist if you have a muscle, bone, or joint problem that may respond better to physical therapy treatments than medications or surgery.

-Many physical therapists are also trained to work with conditions affecting your nervous system, heart, lungs, and pelvic floor.
+Many physical therapists are also trained to treat conditions affecting the nervous system, heart, lungs, and pelvic floor.

 How Do I Pay for Physical Therapy?